 Written by Lori A. Wilson

-This event was co-organized by MRS Energy & Sustainability—A Review Journal and the MRS Focus on Sustainability Subcommittee, with funding from the US National Science Foundation.
+This event was co-organized by the MRS Energy & Sustainability journal and the MRS Focus on Sustainability Subcommittee.